Graduate story: Monique Harmer

 "There aren't many women in GM roles in Australia.
 Yes, it is absolutely demanding but there is certainly the opportunity to still have a healthy work-life balance.
-I have two young children - Cooper, who is eight, and six-year-old Grace.
-I try to role model that with my female leaders - to demonstrate that as a woman you can have a career, and you can have a career together with a family.
+I have two young children and I try to role model that with my female leaders - to demonstrate that as a woman you can have a career, and you can have a career together with a family.

-"What attracted me to the tourism degree at SCU was the internship which I did at the Pullman Cairns International.
+"What attracted me to the tourism degree at Southern Cross University was the internship which I did at the Pullman Cairns International.
 It provided me with some really great skills that enabled an easier transition into the workplace than doing three years of pure study."